History of Skip Bayless in Timeline

 In 1979, Skip Bayless was voted Texas Sportswriter of the Year by the National Sportscasters and Sportswriters Association.

-In 1984, Skip Bayless was voted Texas Sportswriter of the Year by the National Sportscasters and Sportswriters Association.
+In 1984, Skip Bayless received the Texas Sportswriter of the Year award from the National Sportscasters and Sportswriters Association.

-In 1986, Skip Bayless was voted Texas Sportswriter of the Year by the National Sportscasters and Sportswriters Association.
+In 1986, Skip Bayless was named Texas Sportswriter of the Year by the National Sportscasters and Sportswriters Association for the third time.

-In 1989, Skip Bayless wrote his first book, "God's Coach: The Hymns, Hype and Hypocrisy of Tom Landry's Cowboys", about the rise and fall of Tom Landry's Dallas Cowboys.
+In 1989, Skip Bayless wrote his first book, 'God's Coach: The Hymns, Hype and Hypocrisy of Tom Landry's Cowboys,' which focused on Tom Landry's Dallas Cowboys.

 God's Coach: The Hymns, Hype, and Hypocrisy of Tom Landry's Cowboys